lorddaedra/django-magiclink/README.md

 #### Login failed page

 If the user tries to use an invalid magic token they will be shown a custom error page.
-To override the HTML for this page you can set the `MAGICLINK_LOGIN_FAILED_TEMPLATE_NAME` setting.
-If you would like to return a 404 page you can set this setting to a empty string (or any falsy value).

 The reasons for the login failing is passed through as the context variable `{{ login_error }}`